Company Brain Prerequisites: The Architecture of AI Readiness

 • Budget committed for 18 months minimum, with a credible defense against the 12-month re-org cycle

 Gartner predicts that by 2027, 80% of data and analytics governance initiatives will fail due to a lack of a real or manufactured crisis.
-Translated: governance programs collapse when sponsorship goes thin and there is no felt urgency.
-The sponsor's job is to maintain that urgency through to the first visible win.
+Governance programs collapse when sponsorship goes thin.

 The Priority Ranking